Jemtaly/QAPy/README.md

-# PyCryptoLib
+# PyQAP

-A python cryptography lib.
+A QAP compiler implemented in Python, used to generate QAP programs and proofs (using Groth16 SNARKs).